clay-hunter-welch/computer_vision_hand/README.md

 helpful compositing method I found on stack overflow.
 Finally the code runs the current time through math.sin() with some frequency tweaking to add a little spooky bobbing in the robot's disconnected arm, which was fun to figure out how to do.

+Future fixes:
+- distance from camera is not normalized to a unit scale, so "further away" equals "closer together" for trackers, which causes issues.
+Unit length can be defined as the distance from landmark 0 to landmark 5, and could be used to compensate for this.
+- thumb curl determination is tricky and finicky, can improve this.